Supporting Children with Mood Disorders Through Therapy

-Children are increasingly being diagnosed with mood disorders, including bipolar disorder and anxiety.
-These disorders can make it extremely difficult for children to stay regulated across a variety of environments, including school and home, and therefore make it difficult to learn at their greatest potential at school as well as make and sustain meaningful relationships with peers and family members.
+More and more children are receiving diagnoses of mood disorders, including bipolar disorder, anxiety, and depression.
+These pediatric mood disorders can make it extremely difficult for children to stay regulated across a variety of environments—including school and home.
+As a result, it can impact their ability to learn at their greatest potential, as well as make and sustain meaningful relationships with peers and family members.

-At Family Tree, our team of occupational therapists and speech therapists integrate many approaches to find the best way to help your child maintain an ideal state of regulation, and therefore be available to learn and play enjoyably with peers.
-This includes Stanley Greenspan’s Floortime/DIR model and Michelle Garcia Winner’s Social Thinking (R) concepts, along side of techniques and strategies to help master any foundational skills needed within the underlying reflexive, sensory, and language realms.
-Therapy often begins with individual sessions, and as your child progresses, we can also use a small group setting to help with regulation, problem solving, and maintaining friendships with peers.
+At Family Tree, our team of occupational therapists and speech therapists integrate a variety of approaches to provide pediatric mood disorder therapy tailored to each child.
+We focus on helping your child maintain an ideal state of regulation so they can be available to learn, play, and engage meaningfully with others.
+This may include Stanley Greenspan’s Floortime/DIR model and Michelle Garcia Winner’s Social Thinking® concepts, alongside techniques and strategies to build foundational skills in reflexive, sensory, and language development.

 Do you have questions regarding your child’s development?
 Have you shared your concerns with your doctor and not sure of your next steps?
 We get it.